Requirements & Application

 While the university is committed to providing a working and learning atmosphere that reasonably accommodates qualified persons with disabilities, our itinerary is strenuous and travel conditions in Europe are beyond our control.
 Often these circumstances do not accommodate individuals with severe physical limitations.
 If you have a disability that could hinder successful participation in this program, please contact the program director before applying.

 Students will need passports for travel.
 Your passport number will be requested in January in order to finalize the airline tickets.
-Apply early this process may take several months.
+Apply early as this process may take several months.
 An official site for a passport application is travel.state.gov/passport/passport_1738.html

 Due to space constraints, participants will be limited to one small carry-on bag 42" total (height plus width plus depth) and one suitcase 59" total per person.
 The weight restrictions are limited to 15 pounds and 40 pounds to meet the flight requirements in Europe.
 Please pack so that you can carry everything yourself (there won't be any porters!).